-1) Insertion of a special section (114) on terrorism in the Danish Criminal Code (straffeloven).
+- 1) Insertion of a special section (114) on terrorism in the Danish Criminal Code .
 A large number of the offences typically designated terrorist acts are punishable under specific provisions of the Criminal Code.
 Thus, for example, homicide is punishable under section 237 of the Criminal Code regardless of the offender's motive for the act.
 The Government wanted to signal more clearly that terrorism in all its forms is unacceptable in a democratic society.
 Therefore, a terrorism section defining the concept of terrorism has been inserted into the Criminal Code.
 The provision comprises very serious offences committed to disturb the established order and intimidate the population, and the maximum penalty has been fixed at life imprisonment.
-The provision implements the EU Framework Decision on combating terrorism.

-2) Insertion of a special section (114 a) of financing of terrorism, according to which it is an offence, to a wider extent than today, to provide or arrange for financial support to a terrorist organisation or otherwise to contribute to the promotion of its criminal activities.
+The provision implements the EU Framework Decision on combating terrorism. - 2) Insertion of a special section (114 a) of financing of terrorism, according to which it is an offence, to a wider extent than today, to provide or arrange for financial support to a terrorist organisation or otherwise to contribute to the promotion of its criminal activities.
 The maximum penalty is fixed at 10 years imprisonment.

-3) An amendment to section 77 (a) of the Criminal Code to make it possible to carry out confiscation of money and other property (and not just "objects"), which it is feared will be applied to commit crimes.
-And at the same time an amendment to sections 802 and 803 of the Danish Administration of Justice Act (retsplejeloven) on seizure to make it possible to seize money and other property (and not just objects) for the purpose of confiscation under section 77 (a) of the Criminal Code.

-4) Amendments to the rules on criminal responsibility for legal persons (companies, etc.), repealing the requirement that a violation of the Criminal Code must have been committed to obtain a gain for the legal person.
+- 3) An amendment to section 77 (a) of the Danish Criminal Code to make it possible to carry out confiscation of money and other property (and not just "objects"), which it is feared will be applied to commit crimes.
+And at the same time an amendment to sections 802 and 803 of the Danish Administration of Justice Act on seisure to make it possible to seize money and other property (and not just objects) for the purpose of confiscation under section 77 (a) of the Criminal Code. - 4) Amendments to the rules on criminal responsibility for legal persons (companies, etc.), repealing the requirement that a violation of the Criminal Code must have been committed to obtain a gain for the legal person.
 It is further specified that legal persons can be punished for attempted offences to the same extent as natural persons.
-Finally, it is specified that the period of limitation for the criminal responsibility of legal persons must follow the period of limitation for natural persons.

-5) An extension to the provision on the seizing of aircraft and ships in section 183 (a) to include other means of public transport or goods transport.

-6) Aggravated violations of the Arms Act (våbenloven) are serious offences that may be connected with terrorism.
-To make it possible to impose heavier sentences for particularly aggravated violations, the maximum penalty in section 192 (a) of the Criminal Code in respect of aggravated violations of the Arms Act has been increased from four years to six years imprisonment.

-7) A clarification of section 192 (a) of the Criminal Code to make it appear expressly that the development of chemical and biological weapons or research to that effect falls within the provision.
-A similar clarification has been made of section 5 of the Arms Act.

-8) A new provision on non-proliferation of weapons of mass destruction, etc. has been inserted in Chapter 13 of the Criminal Code with a maximum penalty of imprisonment for up to six years.

-9) In order to improve the investigative possibilities of the police, insertion of a provision into section 786 of the Administration of Justice Act, according to which telecommunications companies and
+Finally, it is specified that the period of limitation for the criminal responsibility of legal persons must follow the period of limitation for natural persons. - 5) An extension to the provision on the seizing of aircraft and ships in section 183 (a) to include other means of public transport or goods transport. - 6) Aggravated violations of the Danish Arms Act are serious offences that may be connected with terrorism.
+To make it possible to impose heavier sentences for particularly aggravated violations, the maximum penalty in section 192 (a) of the Criminal Code in respect of aggravated violations of the Arms Act has been increased from four years to six years imprisonment. - 7) A clarification of section 192 (a) of the Criminal Code to make it appear expressly that the development of chemical and biological weapons or research to that effect falls within the provision.
+A similar clarification has been made of section 5 of the Arms Act. - 8) A new provision on non-proliferation of weapons of mass destruction, etc. has been inserted in Chapter 13 of the Criminal Code with a maximum penalty of imprisonment for up to six years. - 9) In order to improve the investigative possibilities of the police, insertion of a provision into section 786 of the Administration of Justice Act, according to which telecommunications companies and Internet service providers have to record and store ("log") for one year the information on tele and Internet communications of relevance to police invasion of the secrecy of communications, etc. The recording and storage only concern traffic data and not the actual contents of the communication.